Wisconsin 2019 Acceptance Rate: Class of 2023

 So, you’re thinking about applying to the University of Wisconsin, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

-With an acceptance rate of 53%, admission to Wisconsin is extremely competitive.
-Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1600, or an ACT score of around 35.
+With an acceptance rate of 36.7%, admission to Wisconsin is competitive.
+Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1460, or an ACT score of around 32.

 Not quite there?
 Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Wisconsin admission statistics.